 Lake Concord Park

 Adjacent to Casselberry City Hall is one of Central Florida’s most picturesque parks.
 Along Lake Concord, you’ll find a beautifully landscaped public space punctuated by eleven magnificent sculptures.
 Pack a picnic basket and cozy up under the large oak tree.
-If you bring the little ones with you, there is a playground and splash pads for them.
-The sculpture Aurora is amazing, but doesn’t fit in our trunk (not that we tried or anything).
+If you bring the little ones with you, there is a climbing structure and splash pads for them.

 Orlando Gems